mohitmishra786/chessman/_posts/24-09-27-PostgreSQL-17's-Combined-IO-A-Deep-Dive-into-Performance-Optimization.md

 ## The Rise of PostgreSQL

 Before we dive into the technical details, it's worth noting the recent surge in PostgreSQL's popularity.
-According to the transcript, PostgreSQL has become the most popular database in the past two years.
+PostgreSQL has become the most popular database in the past two years.
 This increased attention has led to:

 1. More funding for the PostgreSQL community
 2. An influx of developers and interested parties